Trinity Street and Park Lane (Puxol Lane)

 Park Lane

-Park Lane, before the road became developed.
+Park Lane, before the road became developed (tap to enlarge).

 Across the junction with Colenso Road (added in the early 1900s), the road opens up and becomes Park Lane - previously Puxol Lane, until the 1920s.
 Bloomfield House was cleared at the start of the 20th Century to make Northwood House, in the 1980s this was expanded in to a series of lodges and Darren Court.